Beekeeper

 - GitHub auth — Beekeeper has no method of authenticating with your remote repo.
 It only works on repos you’ve made public.

-- Https - For https, you’ll need to put Beekeeper behind a proxy and, again, it’s not ready to do anything secure anyway.
+- HTTPS — For HTTPS, you’ll need to put Beekeeper behind a reverse proxy.
+It’s not ready to handle anything sensitive without one.

-- Multi-server support - Eventually, I’d like to have a central Hive server managing multiple workers, and farming jobs out.
+- Multi-server support — Eventually, I’d like a central Hive server managing multiple workers and farming jobs out.
 Today is not that day.
-This is a single server product.
+This is a single-server product.

 Getting Started